kestra-io/docs/docs/administrator-guide/configuration/elasticsearch/README.md

 ## `kestra.elasticsearch.defaults.indice-prefix`
 This configuration allows you to change the indices prefix.
 By default, the prefix will be `kestra_`.

-For example, if you want to share a common Kafka cluster for the multiple instance of Kestra, just add another prefix like this :
+For example, if you want to share a common Elasticsearch cluster for the multiple instance of Kestra, just add another prefix like this :

 ```yaml
 kestra: